Matcha Muffins with a zesty lemon icing are easy to make and full of spring flavor.

 It's always sad when you take a bite out of that delicious berry loaf you made and bam you don't get berries in every bite.
 We gotta prevent that from happening!

-This is why you want to coat the blueberries in flour before folding them into the batter.
+This is why you want to coat fruit, if you use it, in flour before folding them into the batter.
 The flour will help the berries stay suspended in their little pocket of the muffin.

-So, add about ¼ cup of the dry ingredients onto the blueberries and stir to coat well, just like below.
+So, add about ¼ cup of the dry ingredients onto the fruit and stir to coat well before mixing it all together.

 More Matcha Recipes